TexasInstruments/jacinto-picknplace-demo/README.md

        + setup_demo.sh
        + setup_ros_ip.sh
 ```

+Also you should be able to see the following directories:
+- /opt/edgeai-gst-apps-pick-n-place
+- /opt/model_zoo/ONR-OD-8200-yolox-nano-lite-mmdet-apriltag-416x416

 And you can check if docker images are built successfully.
 An example output based on 8.6.1 release is shown below.